Artichoke is in the Asteraceae family of plants which includes lettuce and sunflower seeds.

-The contact allergen in artichoke is thought to be Cynaropicrin, which is released when the plant is cut.
-This can cause contact dermatitis.
+The contact allergen in artichoke is Cynaropicrin, which is released when the plant is cut.
+This is a sesquiterpene lactone which is a compound known to cause allergic contact dermatitis.

-Ingestion of artichoke is not currently linked to any allergic syndromes.
+Artichoke allergy is linked to any allergic contact dermatitis.

-Artichoke is in the family Compositae, other plants in this family include lettuce, chicory and endive.
+Artichoke is in the family Asteraceae, other plants in this family include lettuce, chicory and endive.
 Contact with these plants might also elict an allergic reaction.